Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ## Monitoring the pipeline

-You can monitor your pipeline via the Eventador Console.
-From the [pipelines](http://console.eventador.io/pipelines) click on the pipeline to monitor.
+You can monitor your pipeline via the Eventador [Console](http://console.eventador.io/pipelines).
+Click on the pipeline to monitor.
 The statistics (default) tab shows some metrics about the pipeline.

 ## Software Versions
 - Kafka v0.10